Leila Shahid

 She is the daughter of Munib Shahid and Serene Husseini Shahid and thus related to the Al-Husayni clan.
 Shahid's parents were from Acre and Jerusalem, but she grew up with her two sisters in exile in Lebanon.
 After studying anthropology and psychology at the American University of Beirut, Leila worked in the Palestinian refugee camps until 1974 when she began her doctorate in anthropology in Paris, where she met Jean Genet.
 In 1976 she was elected president of the Union of Palestinian students in France.

 In September 1982, Shahid and Jean Genet went to Beirut.
 They arrived during the Sabra and Shatila massacres.
 Genet's account was published in "La revue d'études palestiniennes", in an article entitled Quatre heures à Chatila (Four Hours at Chatila) -- Catherine Biscovitch's film "Dancing Among the Dead" was based on this article by Genet.
+While working as the Ambassador of Palestine to France, Shahid arranged for the safe storage of artefacts in that had been discovered during archaeological investigations in Gaza at sites such as Tell es-Sakan; they had been on display at the Institut du Monde Arabe for an exhibition on Gaza's history but could not be returned after the end of the exhibition due to the start of the Second Intifada.

 In 2004, she was with Palestinian leader Yasser Arafat during his final days.

 She was a longtime director of "La revue d'études palestiniennes" (The Review of Palestinian Studies), while serving as a board member right now.

 The Russell Tribunal on Palestine was established in response to a call by Leila Shahid and Ken Coates (Chairperson of the Bertrand Russell Peace Foundation), Nurit Peled (Israeli, Sakharov Prize for Freedom of Speech 2001).

-Though not a Baha'i, she is the great-great granddaughter of the Baha'i prophet Baha'u'llah through her father, who was a grandson of Abdu'l-Baha.
-Her father was excommunicated from the Baha'i Faith for opposition to Shoghi Effendi.
+Though not a follower of the Baháʼí Faith, she is the great-great granddaughter of the Baháʼí prophet Baha'u'llah through her father, who was a grandson of Abdu'l-Baha.
+Her father was excommunicated from the Baháʼí Faith for opposition to Shoghi Effendi.